-To check visa appointment and application procedures at your nearest U.S. consulate, go to http://www.unitedstatesvisas.gov.
-Also, the U.S. Department of State maintains web sites of individual consulates at http://usembassy.state.gov.
+To check visa appointment and application procedures at your nearest U.S. consulate, click here.
+Also, the U.S. Department of State maintains web sites of individual consulates at https://www.usembassy.gov/.
 It is generally recommended that you apply for a visa in your country of citizenship or legal permanent residence.

 All of the above documents should be presented when applying for a visa.
-Under current Department of State guidelines, you may be issued a visa up to 120 days prior to the program start date indicated on Section 5 of your I-20 or Section 3 of your DS-2019.
+Under current Department of State guidelines, you may be issued a visa up to 120 days prior to the program start date indicated on your I-20 or your DS-2019.
 However, you may not enter the United States more than 30 days prior to the start date indicated on your form.

 When entering the U.S., you will need to present your F-1 / J-1 visa along with the documents listed in #1 - 5, above.
-A Customs and Border Protection (CBP) inspector will review your documents and issue an I-94 card marked F-1 or J-1 for D/S (duration of status).
+A Customs and Border Protection (CBP) inspector will review your documents to determine your admissability to the United States.

 (2) Application Option